ottojaa/Jukebox/README.md

 ## Mobile?
 TBD

-Might get on this once (if) I figure how to force youtube to play on background with browsers, currently not planned
+Might get on this once (if) I figure how to force youtube to play on background with browsers, or do a quick Ionic / Cordova conversion and make an app for it.
+Currently not planned

 ## Feedback